sshastri/seattle_tookan/README.md

 This script is to pull ticket data using Tookan API for Seattle Market

 ### Prerequisites:
-- Requires that jq is installed
+- Requires that jq is installed (https://stedolan.github.io/jq/download/)
-- A token.txt file exists in the same directory. (https://app.tookanapp.com/#/app/settings/apikey) Menu -> Settings -> API Key -> "V2 API Keys"
+- A token.txt file exists in the same directory. (https://app.tookanapp.com/#/app/settings/apikey) Find the token at: Menu -> Settings -> API Key -> "V2 API Keys"
 - A user.txt file exists in the same directory (https://app.tookanapp.com/#/app/settings/teams)

 ### Setup